 It is a program standard that one academic year (2 semesters) of clinical rotation be experienced by the students.
 Within this academic year, time off is allowed for sick and personal time, as well as time off for recognized holidays.
 If clinical hours are not made up at the time of graduation, the student will be given an incomplete and graduation, as well as registry eligibility, would be postponed until all required time is completed.
-All make-up time must be completed following the end of the semester (summer) or following graduation (fall).
-Make-up time due to contagious illness or other documented medical reasons may be permitted to be made up during semesters if the student chooses to do so, with the approval and cooperation of the clinical site.
+All make-up time must be completed prior to graduation.
 Make-up time is allowed at the program and clinical site's discretion.